 Powell is a medium-sized town located in the state of Tennessee.
 With a population of 28,447 people and five constituent neighborhoods, Powell is the 26th largest community in Tennessee.

-Powell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Powell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Powell is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Powell who work in office and administrative support (14.25%), sales jobs (13.10%), and management occupations (8.95%).
+There are especially a lot of people living in Powell who work in office and administrative support (12.70%), sales jobs (12.63%), and healthcare (8.63%).

-The citizens of Powell are slightly better educated than the national average of 21.84% for all cities and towns, with 21.52% of adults in Powell having a bachelor's degree or advanced degree.
+The education level of Powell citizens is a little higher than the average for US cities and towns: 23.58% of adults in Powell have at least a bachelor's degree.

 The most common language spoken in Powell is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and German.